E-textiles

-Future applications for e-textiles may be developed for sports and well-being products, and medical devices for patient monitoring.
-Technical textiles, fashion and entertainment will also be significant applications.
+Future applications for e-textiles may include sports and wellness products, as well as medical devices for patient monitoring.
+Technical textiles, fashion, and entertainment will also be significant application areas.

 History

 The basic materials needed to construct e-textiles, conductive threads, and fabrics have been around for over 1000 years.
 In particular, artisans have been wrapping fine metal foils, most often gold and silver, around fabric threads for centuries.
 Many of Queen Elizabeth I's gowns, for example, were embroidered with gold-wrapped threads.

 At the end of the 19th century, as people developed and grew accustomed to electric appliances, designers and engineers began to combine electricity with clothing and jewelry—developing a series of illuminated and motorized necklaces, hats, brooches and costumes.
 For example, in the late 1800s, a person could hire young women adorned in light-studded evening gowns from the Electric Girl Lighting Company to provide cocktail party entertainment.

 In 1968, the Museum of Contemporary Craft in New York City held a ground-breaking exhibition called Body Covering that focused on the relationship between technology and apparel.
 The show featured astronauts' space suits along with clothing that could inflate and deflate, light up, and heat and cool itself.
 Particularly noteworthy in this collection was the work of Diana Dew, a designer who created a line of electronic fashion, including electroluminescent party dresses and belts that could sound alarm sirens.